INTRODUCTION: Is Forgiveness a Threat to Society?

 In many ways, practising the art of forgiveness is a lonely road to tread.
 You will be pilloried by those who are triggered even by the very thought of it.
 You will be accused of being a “lily-livered liberal do-gooder” by all the “string em up” types.
 Professional victims will victimize you with their outrage.
 Vigilantes will castigate you for being a worthless idealist.
 The vast increasing pool of unforgiving anger which lies behind the veneer of civilized society today will be poured out on you relentlessly.
 Incidentally, this ‘vast increasing pool of unforgiving anger’ is a serious issue at this time.
 Merely brushing against someone in a crowded place can cause an outburst from them which is not at all commensurate with the ‘offence’.
 Inadvertently committing a faux pas in traffic could mean you will be chased, then dragged from your car and beaten or even stabbed in a fit of road-rage.
 This is happening increasingly today.
 If you advocate forgiveness in the Twittersphere, the demented pitchfork and torch brigade will no doubt instantly be massing at your digital front door with their arrogant, know-it-all, hate-filled soundbites.

-In spite of this general resistance to forgiveness, many will express their profound admiration for someone who has forgiven a wrongdoer in terrible circumstances, such as a mother forgiving the killer of her child.
+However, in spite of this general resistance to forgiveness, many will express their profound admiration for someone who has forgiven a wrongdoer in terrible circumstances, such as a mother forgiving the killer of her child.
 Many will acknowledge hypothetically that forgiveness and reconciliation is a good thing… until they are called upon themselves to practise it.
 Clinging on to old ways and old hurts is the way of the fallen human.
 If one wants to rise to a higher level of existence, one will be imbued with the desire to practise the almost lost art of forgiveness.

 In this increasingly hardened world, in which there is so much crime of persons against other persons — whether that involves actual community-recognized personal crimes such as theft, blackmail, physical or sexual assault and the taking of a life, or the more impersonal ones such as waging unnecessary wars, exploiting employees or engaging in virtual slavery, and refusing to help the genuinely weak and helpless — the qualities of mercy, forgiveness and love must unite to go hand-in-hand with each other.
 In our messed-up world, these seem so hard to practise.
 So many hide behind a wall of defensiveness.
 So many hurt or wounded people are out there.
 But there is a sense in which these qualities are the easiest to practise too.
 All that is needed to begin with is to lay our egos to one side and take the high road.